SharePoint/sp-dev-docs/docs/general-development/how-to-add-a-security-trim-snippet-in-sharepoint.md

 ## Introduction to the Security Trim snippet
 <a name="Introduction"> </a>

 You can use a Security Trim snippet to display content only to specific users, based on a specific permission that those users must have, and whether those users are authenticated or anonymous.
 You can add a Security Trim panel to a master page or page layout.
-A Security Trim panel is a container that can include other components or snippets, such as Web Parts, in addition to static content.
+A Security Trim panel is a container that can include other components or snippets, such as web parts, in addition to static content.